IonesioJunior/Spycular/README.md

 ## 🔧 Installation

-📦 Pynocchio is available on PyPI.
+📦 Spycular is available on PyPI.
 Get it in no time:

 ```bash
 pip install spycular